-Transaction costs are included in the cost of the purchase and sale proceeds.
+Transaction costs are included in the cost of purchases and sales proceeds.
 Transaction costs include costs charged directly to the Scheme such as fees, commissions, stamp duty and other fees.
-Indirect costs are incurred through the bid-offer spread on investments within pooled investments vehicles.
+Indirect costs are incurred through the bid-offer spread on investments within pooled investment vehicles.
 The amount of indirect costs is not provided to the Scheme separately.